4.3 Partitioning

 -

 First, as should be clear from the construction of the pseudo-F statistic in equation 4.2, the number of variables in X(q) cannot exceed (N – 1), or we simply run out of residual degrees of freedom!
 Furthermore, if q = N – 1, then we will find that $R ^ 2$ reaches its maximum at 1.0, meaning the percentage of variation explained is 100%, even if the variables in X are just random numbers!
 This is a consequence of the fact that $R ^ 2$ always increases with increases in the number of predictor variables.
 It is always possible to find a linear combination of (N – 1) variables (or axes) that will fit N points perfectly (see the section Mechanics of PCO in chapter 3).
-Thus, if q is large relative to N, then a more parsimonious model should be sought using appropriate model selection criteria (see the section Building models below).
+Thus, if q is large relative to N, then a more parsimonious model should be sought using appropriate model selection criteria (see the section Building models).

 -